Akcakaya/MAPS-to-Models/README.md

 data from marked individuals (mark-recapture data) to develop a stage-structured, stochastic, density dependent population model.

-For more information, please see Ryu et al. (2015).
+For more information, please see Ryu et al. (2015), who describe the methods and demonstrate their use with data from the MAPS (Monitoring Avian Productivity and Survivarship) program (hence "MAPS" in `MAPS-to-Models`).

-The program allows estimating the following: survival rates fecundities density dependence in survival rate density dependence in fecundity temporal variability in survival rate temporal variability in fecundity
+The program allows estimating survival rates; fecundities; density dependence in survival rate; density dependence in fecundity; temporal variability in survival rate; temporal variability in fecundity.

+`MAPS-to-Models` The program creates the following

 sensitivity analysis (GSA) of demographic models created via the [RAMAS GIS](http://ramas.com/software.htm) Software. `demgsa` includes